ANaula/Simple-Maze-Game-Python/README.md

 ## Download

 The .exe file is included in the repository, it is titled "Simple_Maze_Game.exe".
-So you can either clone the repository and run the .exe or go to releases and download the setup.exe which downloads the repository files.
+You can either clone the repository and run the .exe or go to releases and download the setup.exe which downloads the repository files.